JunfeiWU/JunfeiWu.github.io/index.md

 services, with a market value of 20 billion US dollars.
 I love challenging myslef and learn something new.
 I am very interested in data-related fields and have done a lot of projects in the past.
 I hope to utilize my professional knowledge to solve more social issues to make the world better.
 I will also update my daily life on this website.
-If you are interested in anything about me, please feel free to email me at [wujunfei_pm@foxmail.com](wujunfei_pm@foxmail.com).
+<br/>    If you are interested in anything about me, please feel free to email me
+at [wujunfei_pm@foxmail.com](wujunfei_pm@foxmail.com).
 I would be delighted to communicate with you.

 ## Work Experience

-- **Sep 2022 - Present:** [DiDi Global Company](https://www.didiglobal.com/about-didi/about-us) | Data Product Manager |
+- **Sep 2022 - Present:** Data Product Manager | [DiDi Global Company](https://www.didiglobal.com/about-didi/about-us) |
-  Hangzhou,China
+  Hangzhou, China
-  - My job is responsible to the development of big data procession platform to satisfy the need of internal empolees.
+  - My job is responsible for the development of big data procession platform to satisfy the need of internal empolees.
     My customs
     mainly includes Data Scientists , data warehouse development , Algorithm Engineer, Anaylysts from all over the world.

 ## Academic Background

-- **Sep 2019 - June 2022:** Institute of Tibetan Plateau Research, CAS (Joint-Program)
+- **Sep 2019 - June 2022:** Institute of Tibetan Plateau Research, Chinese Academy of Sciences (Joint-Program)
 - **Sep 2019 - June 2022:** Lanzhou University (M.S, Physical Geography)
 - **Sep 2015 - June 2019:** Lanzhou University (B.S, Physical Geography)